US and Chinese officials met this week at the Pentagon to discuss relations | KRDO

 As part of the meeting, the defense official said last week that the two sides would plan out military-to-military exchanges for the rest of the year — a schedule which could include long-awaited talks between Defense Secretary Lloyd Austin and new Chinese Defense Minister Dong Jun.

-The talks this week follow a meeting between China’s Ji Xinping and President Joe Biden in November, which Biden characterized as “some of the most constructive and productive discussions we’ve had.”
+The talks this week follow a meeting between Chinese leader Xi Jinping and President Joe Biden in November, which Biden characterized as “some of the most constructive and productive discussions we’ve had.”

-“The Department will continue to engage in active discussions with PRC counterparts about future engagements between defense and military officials at multiple levels,” the Pentagon said Tuesday.
+“The Department will continue to engage in active discussions with (Chinese) counterparts about future engagements between defense and military officials at multiple levels,” the Pentagon said Tuesday.

 The-CNN-Wire